conservation-laws/ryujin/README.md

 ryujin
 ======

-Ryujin is a high-performance second-order colocation-type finite-element scheme for solving the compressible Navier-Stokes and Euler equations of gas dynamics on unstructured meshes.
+Ryujin is a high-performance second-order collocation-type finite-element scheme for solving the compressible Navier-Stokes and Euler equations of gas dynamics on unstructured meshes.
 The solver is based on the convex limiting technique introduced by [Guermond et